 Please note: this course is unavailable to students who require a Tier 4 visa.

-This course is run in partnership with Marshall Aerospace and Defence Group – one of the UK's major aircraft maintenance, repair and overhaul (MRO) organisations.
+These courses are run in partnership with Marshall Aerospace and Defence Group - one of the UK's major aircraft maintenance, repair and overhaul (MRO) organisations.
 It will train you for a career in the MRO sector and is taught at Marshall Aerospace's Aero Academy in Cambridge.